 I like Health-Ade the most for the flavors, but Kevita and GT’s are great, too.
 The sugar content will vary depending on the flavor though, so keep an eye out.
 If I need a starter, I always buy GT’s plain version, but the best brand is your own!

 Phew!
 That was a lot of questions.
-If I missed something, ask me in the comments below, or head to my Facebook group for a quick answer.
+If I missed something, ask me in the comments below.